 After you have fixtures generated, JMeter installed and configured, you can run the benchmark process.
 Please note, by default it will work only on a clean Magento 2 installation with generated fixtures and no sample data installed.
 Usually it takes some time to have the benchmark finished.
 At the end of the benchmark you will get a detailed report with execution time for each benchmark step:

 You are also able to install an additional plugin for JMeter to aggregate and display the benchmark results as a graph or in other format.
-Now you know the general steps in Magento backend performance testing.
-Feel free to share your thoughts in the comments below or contact us for Magento performance audit services to ensure your store is lightning fast.
+Now that you know the general steps in Magento backend performance testing, feel free to share your thoughts in the comments below or contact us for Magento performance audit services to ensure your store is lightning fast.